lsst-sqre/safir/docs/user-guide/logging.rst

 Safir supports logging with structlog_, a structured logging library.
 Rather than logging free-form messages, structured logging lets you create messages with easily parseable data attributes.

+Normally, packages that use this support should depend on ``safir``.
+However, packages that wish to use this support but do not want to depend on the full Safir library and its dependencies can depend on ``safir-logging`` instead.

 How to set up logging for Safir-based applications
 ==================================================